China–United States trade war: Elections

 Analysts speculated that the trade war could affect the 2020 United States presidential election, as tariffs have negatively affected farmers, an important constituency for Trump.
 Analysts also speculated on how the trade war affected Xi Jinping in relation to the domestic pressures that he faced.

+Subsequent research has examined the electoral effects of the trade war and of the farm payments made to offset it.
+A study of the 2019 USDA Market Facilitation Program, which distributed $14.5 billion to farmers according to a formula combining historical production with commodity-specific estimates of trade damage, found that the damage estimates over-compensated some crops relative to plausible losses, and that the resulting windfall fell on counties according to their historical crop mix.
+Using this variation as a natural experiment, Robert Gulotty and Anton Strezhnev estimate that an additional $1 million in payments to a county raised the Republican share of the two-party presidential vote there in 2020 by about 0.18 percentage points, and that had 2019 spending remained at 2018 levels the national two-party Republican share would have been roughly 0.12 percentage points lower, with larger effects in Arizona and Georgia.

 In 2021, following the transition to the Biden administration, the Financial Times reported that "rushing to remove the tariffs could prove risky" for the Democrats in the 2022 United States elections.

 Other countries

 Economic growth has slowed worldwide amid the trade war.
 The International Monetary Fund's World Economic Outlook report released in April 2019 lowered the global economic growth forecast for 2019 from 3.6% expected in 2018 to 3.3%, and said that economic and trade frictions may further curb global economic growth and continue weaken the investment.
-U.S. economic growth has also slowed.
+US economic growth has also slowed.

 Globally, foreign direct investment has slowed.
-The trade war has hurt the European economy, particularly Germany, even though trade relations between Germany and China and between Germany and the U.S. remain good.
+The trade war has hurt the European economy, particularly Germany, even though trade relations between Germany and China and between Germany and the US remain good.
 Germany and the EU have had high levels of trade with China, and the German government and public want to maintain these trade ties.
 The Canadian economy has seen negative effects as well.
-Like the U.S., Britain, Germany, Japan, and South Korea were all showing "a weak manufacturing performance" as of 2019.
+Like the US, Britain, Germany, Japan, and South Korea were all showing "a weak manufacturing performance" as of 2019.
 Several Asian governments have instituted stimulus measures to address damage from the trade war, though economists said this may not be effective.